 Expose the body for at least an hour for a perfect sun tan.
 Don’t forget to apply sunblock to avoid getting sunburn.
 While getting soaked up in the sun, take some cool selfies.
 Drink coconut water and forget those hard days.

 Surfing and Swimming in Bias Tugel Beach

 The ‘natural pool’ is a must-see attraction while visiting Bias Tugel beach.
 Although the corals do not completely encircle a ‘pool’.
 Dipping in the spot there is another sensation worth trying.
 The blue hue is what makes the pool more outstanding.
 Remember, always be careful while trying to reach the coral.
-Not only a sudden wave may hit, slipping and damaging the feet can also be the risks.
+Not only a sudden wave may hit, but the risk includes slipping and injured.

 Although the beach is not popular as a surfing spot, the beach is a regular surfing field for some pros.
 There isn’t any surfboard rental place on the spot.
 No surfing schools and lifeguards too.
 So, amateur surfers are just supposed to lay back and watch.

 On the beach, there are several warungs that are 100% run by locals.
 It all has an array of mostly local delicacies.
 Take nasi campur and Gado-Gado as examples.
 While nasi campur is a dish featuring rice and various side dishes.
 Gado-Gado is more like a salad meal.
 It has boiled egg and tofu along with a green veggie – drenched with sweet peanut sauce.
 The price of this food is Rp35.000 and Rp20.000, respectively.
 Quite cheap, right?